Zero fret: Intonation Issues

 The term "guitar intonation" denotes to what precision the ideal equally tempered musical scale can be produced by a guitar, while "piano intonation" refers to the setup procedure of the individual hammers in the piano keyboard.
 A conventional nut or an elevated zero fret will cause pitch errors on the lower frets due to the increased pressure on the strings.
 The fret distances would have to be corrected for that increased tension effect, but with guitars that is not common.

 On the contrary, the "level" zero fret will have no pitch errors on the fingered notes.
 This can be demonstrated by measuring the pitch deviation of each single note on the fingerboard.
 Players who frequently use the lower frets from 0 to 5 will benefit most from a zero fret.
 Using mainly the upper range of the fingerboard neutralizes the advantage of the zero fret and conventional nuts are equally suited.
 Those players usually avoid playing first and second fret positions because of the pitch problems there.
 For beginners a zero fretted guitar is preferable.

-Most guitars nowadays are manufactured with rather high string action and high conventional nuts.
-The user is expected to adjust nut height to their personal playing style.
-Unfortunately, sales personnel in music stores do know about that, but lack the skill, extra time and/or cost to properly set up a guitar in what has become a very price competitive, low profit product.
+Guitars are often manufactured with rather high string action and high conventional nuts.
+The end user is expected to adjust nut height to their personal playing style.
+At a point of sale, the purchaser might be confronted with sales personnel unfamiliar with this type of equipment design that a buyer may have to take extra time to learn to properly set up the guitar.
 Guitars with zero frets would be helpful in that situation.